-Cott Corporation, together with its consolidated subsidiaries ("Cott," "the Company," "our Company," "Cott Corporation," "we," "us," or "our"), is the world's largest retailer brand beverage company.
-Our product lines include carbonated soft drinks ("CSDs"), clear, still and sparkling flavored waters, energy-related drinks, juice, juice-based products, bottled water and ready-to-drink teas.

-We operate in five operating segments-North America (which includes our U.S. reporting unit and Canada reporting unit), United Kingdom ("U.K.") (which includes our United Kingdom reporting unit and our Continental European reporting unit), Mexico, Royal Crown International ("RCI") and All Other (which includes our international corporate expenses and our Asia reporting unit, which ceased operations at the end of fiscal 2008).
+Cott Corporation, together with its consolidated subsidiaries ("Cott," "the Company," "our Company," "Cott Corporation," "we," "us," or "our"), is one of the world's largest beverage companies focusing on private-label and contract manufacturing.
+Our product lines include carbonated soft drinks ("CSDs"), clear, still and sparkling flavored waters, energy-related drinks, juice, juice-based products, bottled water and ready-to-drink teas, which we produce through five reporting segments-North America (which includes our U.S. operating segment and Canada operating segment), United Kingdom ("U.K.") (which includes our United Kingdom reporting unit and our Continental European reporting unit), Mexico, Royal Crown International ("RCI") and All Other (which includes our international corporate expenses).